Tak-Bat in Laos Means It’s Time to Chip in Alms

 Silence is maintained so as not to interrupt the meditative state of the monks.
 Never grab them or their bowls and as they pass, a slight bow of the head shows respect.
-While no one will physically enforce there rules, it is simple common courtesy to the culture being visited.
+While no one will physically enforce their rules, it is simply common courtesy to the culture being visited.

 This traveler admits to standing slightly higher than the monks in order to photograph for this story but I secreted myself between two potted trees on the patio of an outdoor restaurant and I am quite sure no one ever realized that I was there.
 I shot without a flash and would never intentionally disrespect such a ritual.

-Buddhist Dharma is difficult to define to a non-Buddhist.
+Buddhist Dharma is difficult to define to someone who is a non-Buddhist.
 Many think it means the teaching of the Buddha and that is true, but it goes much deeper than that.
 The root of the word comes from ancient Sanskrit and vaguely means “uphold or support natural law.”

 For a Christian, it would amount to a priest saying a prayer of faith after being given a gift.

 Tak-Bat is a baring of the soul of the Laotian people that anyone can witness or even participate in if they have a good heart.